ibm-cloud-docs/pattern-intra-org-multitenancy/worker-pool-isolation.md

 ![Worker pool based isolation reference](/images/worker-pool-isolation.svg){: caption="Worker pool based isolation" caption-side="bottom"}

 ## Advantages
-Managing a single cluster can simplify operations by reducing administrative tasks and overall complexity compared to managing multiple clusters.
-It also facilitates easier chargeback processes and helps prevent the noisy neighbor problem, ensuring more predictable performance across workloads.
-Standardized management processes, tools, and monitoring within a unified environment contribute to operational consistency and efficiency.
-Additionally, updates and patches can be streamlined by applying them once across the entire cluster, minimizing maintenance efforts and reducing the risk of errors.
+- **Easier for chargeback**

+- **Noisy neighbor problem prevention**

+- **Standardized management processes, tools, and monitoring across a unified environment**

+- May **streamline updates and patches** by applying them once across a single cluster, reducing maintenance efforts and potential errors

+- **Decreased administrative tasks** compared to cluster-based setups
+- May **reduce complexity** by managing one cluster instead of multiple

 ## Challenges
-Operating within a single cluster can lead to higher operational expenses and underutilized resources, especially when workloads are not evenly distributed.
-It often results in increased administrative tasks, although these can be mitigated with appropriate automation strategies.
-Unlike cluster or VPC-based isolation, this approach does not offer a clear cost advantage.
-Additionally, any issues affecting the cluster will impact all tenants, potentially leading to broader service disruptions.
+- **Higher operational expenses**

+- **Underutilized resources**

+- **Increased administrative tasks**
+  _(Can be overcome with appropriate automations in place)_

+- **Does not provide cost advantage** over cluster/VPC-based isolation

+- **All tenants will be impacted** by cluster issues

 ## Determine suitability
-Before deciding to run separate clusters for each environment, organizations must evaluate whether they can support the associated costs.
-It's also important to assess whether the workload demands cluster-level isolation to meet strict regulatory compliance requirements.
-Deployment considerations may include the need for tenant-specific IAM and policies per environment, as well as the criticality of preventing cross-tenant access at the network level.
-Connectivity needs might require separate VPNs or Direct Links for each tenant.
-Additionally, maintaining different versions or configurations per tenant could be necessary, along with better blast radius control to minimize the impact of failures.
-Finally, data residency regulations may mandate physical data separation for each tenant, further influencing infrastructure decisions.
+- **Can the organization support the cost for running separate clusters for each environment?**

+- **Does the workload require cluster-level isolation for strict regulatory compliance?**

+- **Does the deployment need tenant-specific IAM & policies per environment?**

+- **Is cross-tenant access prevention critical at the network level?**

+- **Is separate VPN or Direct Link required for each tenant’s connectivity needs?**

+- **Do different versions or configurations need to be maintained per tenant?**

+- **Is there a requirement for better blast radius control?**

+- **Do data residency regulations require physical data separation per tenant?**